8 Things You Can Do Every Day To Feel More Calm

 Being mindful and focusing on the present, rather than worrying about the future, can be an important step in helping you feel calm.
 Learning how to meditate could bring benefits such as staying positive, balancing your emotions, reducing stress, improving your ability to introspect, and helping productivity.1 A quick YouTube browse for ‘guided meditation’ will give you plenty of free options if this is something you’d like to try out.
 There are also some meditation apps on the market such as Headspace, Calm and Aura that are great options if you want to set a reminder or build towards a certain goal.
+(Here are four of our favorites.)
 Keeping a journal can also help you stay grounded and assess how you are feeling in the moment.
 Whether it’s a gratitude journal, where you list one thing you are thankful for every day, or a day-to-day diary where you talk about your feelings, the act of writing can calm you down and allow you to feel more present.

 2. Breathing exercises

 An important part of mindfulness activities, like meditating and yoga, is breathing.
 However, if you are strapped for time, and feel unsettled, a few moments of focused breathing can help you relax.
 Breathing correctly can also help you feel more energized while relaxing your body and mind.
 Here’s a calming breathing technique you can try a few times a day:

 - Sit or stand with your feet firmly flat on the floor.

 - Now imagine a triangle that begins at your belly button; the other two corners of the triangle are on your hips.
 Inside that triangle there is a ball or a balloon.

 - When you take a breath in, visualize the breath slowly inflating the ball or balloon.
 At the top of the breath hold for a few seconds and then release slowly, deflating the ball or balloon and pulling your navel in to your spine.